terminalforlife/i3Config/README.md

 # Installation Instructions (UNFINISHED)

 To make things go smoothly and for an easier time in the future, I recommend that you use Cito, the install instructions for which can be found [here](https://github.com/terminalforlife/Extra).

-Once you have Cito, you need only follow this short guide to have it do most of the leg work for you.
+Once you have Cito, you need only follow the short guide below, to have Cito do most of the leg work for you.

   1. Open up a terminal.
   2. Run: `sudo cito `